Laurent Ulrich: Paris

 Pope Francis appointed him archbishop of Paris on 26 April 2022.
-On 23 May, he received his crozier from Georges Pontier, apostolic administrator of the archdiocese, outside Notre Dame cathedral, which was closed for restoration and reconstruction.
+On 23 May, he received his crozier from Georges Pontier, apostolic administrator of the archdiocese, outside Notre Dame Cathedral, which was closed for restoration and reconstruction.
 He then led a vespers service there and entered the cathedral for a moment of private prayer.
 A Mass to welcome him followed at Church of Saint-Sulpice.
-A year earlier, when his predecessor in Paris, Archbishop Michel Aupetit, dismissed his vicar general Benoist de Sinety, a prominent figure in the media who had complained of a lack of support from Aupetit while focusing on support for migrants and those most vulnerable during the Covid-19 pandemic, Ulrich assigned Sinety to a prominent Lille parish.
+A year earlier, when his predecessor in Paris, Archbishop Michel Aupetit, dismissed his vicar general Benoist de Sinety, a prominent figure in the media who had complained of a lack of support from Aupetit while focusing on support for migrants and those most vulnerable during the COVID-19 pandemic, Ulrich assigned Sinety to a prominent Lille parish.

 He is president of the Council for Catholic Teaching of the Bishops' Conference of France.

 Positions

-Ulrich supports a reform of roman-catholic catechism in sexual morality.
+Ulrich supports a reform of words used by the Catechism of the Catholic Church in the issue of homosexuality to make them more understandable by the use of contemporary language.